Legislature unanimously passes omnibus Medicaid package

-The foundation of the health care safety net, Medicaid is a federal program administered by the state that covers more than 3.0 million children, seniors and individuals with disabilities in Illinois and 80 million across the country.
+The foundation of the health care safety net, Medicaid is a federal program administered by the state that covers approximately 2.7 million children, seniors and individuals with disabilities in Illinois and 80 million across the country.

 Medicaid is an entitlement program, which guarantees coverage for those who meet certain eligibility requirements.
 The program is funded by a combination of state and federal tax dollars, with federal funding guaranteed by matching the amount spent by the state.
 The state has flexibility regarding the amount that it determines should be spent on the program, allowing states to grant more resources to the program or expand coverage to other populations.

 Sixty cents of every dollar coming to AMITA Health is from a government source, mainly Medicare and Medicaid.
 These funds, largely allocated to pay for services for those who cannot afford private insurance, allow us to continue to provide compassionate care for our communities.

-Medicaid is different from Medicare, which is another government program that provides health insurance.
-Medicare is another federal government program that provides health insurance.
-If you are 65+, under 65 and receiving Social Security Disability Insurance (SSDI) for a certain amount of time, or under 65 and with End-Stage Renal Disease (ESRD).
+Medicaid is different from Medicare, which is another federal government program that provides health insurance if you are 65+, under 65 and receiving Social Security Disability Insurance (SSDI) for a certain amount of time, or under 65 and with End-Stage Renal Disease (ESRD).
 The Centers for Medicare & Medicaid Services (CMS) is the federal agency that runs Medicare.
-The program is funded in part by Social Security and Medicare taxes you pay on your income, in part through premiums that people with Medicare pay, and in part by the federal budget.
+The program is funded in part by Social Security and Medicare taxes paid on income, in part through premiums that people with Medicare pay, and in part by the federal budget.
 Also, eligible individuals can have both Medicare and Medicaid and are known as dual-eligibles.